sethen/rocket-science/README.md

 ### Time Complexity
 * Average case: `O(n log n)`
-* Worst case: `O(n²)` (when the pivot is poorly chosen, like the smallest or largest element).
+* Worst case: `O(n²)` (when the pivot is poorly chosen, like the smallest or largest element)

 ### Use Cases
-Quick Sort is known for its fast performance and is widely used in practice, particularly for large datasets, because of its average-case efficiency and in-place sorting.
+**Quick Sort** is known for its fast performance and is widely used in practice, particularly for large datasets, because of its average-case efficiency and in-place sorting.

 ### Resources
 * Java Implementation - [Learn Quick Sort in 13 Minutes](https://www.youtube.com/watch?v=Vtckgz38QHs)